huytunguyenn/huytunguyenn/README.md

 ### Hi there 👋

 <!--

-- 🏫 I am currently studying for a bachelor's degree majoring in Software Engineering at **Ho Chi Minh University of Science**
-- 🔧 Skills:  JavaScript  /  React  /  Node.js  /  Python  /  C++  /  Git  /  MongoDB  /  SQL
-- 👯 I’m looking for an internship
-- 🌱 I’m currently learning TypeScript / Cucumber / GraphQL
-- 📫 How to reach me: huytunguyen0408@gmail.com

-### Some of the things that I did: ⬇

-**huytunguyenn/huytunguyenn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...